This page contains affiliate links, which means we may receive compensation if you complete a form.

 - Request a starter loan from the bank where you already have a checking and savings account first.
 Most major retail banks report all borrowing activity to each of the big-three consumer reporting agencies (Equifax, Experian, and TransUnion).
 Trade lines reported by banks are best for building credit.

-- Request a starter loan from an online company if the bank turns you down.
+- Request a starter loan (Affiliate Link) from an online company if the bank turns you down.
 Many banks do not support small principal amounts.
 Verify that the online lender reports a positive history to all three major bureaus to build a favorable record.

 No Credit Check